by John Salt - Updated August 2019

 I'm also not a hot shot 3D, F3C, or speed sponsored pilot with unlimited resources.
 Like most average folks in the hobby, I have to budget my pennies and stretch my dollars.
 In short, my top pics are based on best value.

 On top of all that, due to new safety shipping regulations which started in 2014 in many countries (Canada where I live being one of them), it's almost impossible to order LiPo packs from outside your own country; meaning many of us are pretty much stuck to what's available from local and national hobby shops.

 any rate, people often ask me what the best LiPo brand is and what RC LiPo batteries I personally use

-My number one LiPo battery pick right now has to be Buddy RC's Glacier LiPo's.
+My number one LiPo battery pick right now still has to be Buddy RC's Glacier LiPo's.

 I have been so impressed with these LiPo's over the past several years since Dale started carrying them.

-2nd on my recommended LiPo list as I mentioned is HobbyKing's Turnigy and Zippy LiPo batteries.
+2nd on my recommended LiPo list are HobbyKing's line of Turnigy, Zippy, and Rhino LiPo batteries.

 Before finding Turnigy, I was dishing out about $250 beans for a single 6S 5000 mAh battery pack (FlightPower & ThunderPower was what I was using way back then).